 In the last chapter of the article, we endeavour to discover the complex charts, or just a \textit{totally commuting complex frame field}, which would let us write for instance the Ricci-form.
 The former notion is introduced here, for the study of the cases $\dim M=2$ and curvature $\pm1$.
 We conclude this problem must have a more analytic rather than a geometric approach.

+There is also a {notable} similarity with the Bryant-Salamon $\mathrm{G}_2$ metric on $\Lambda^2_-T^∗S^4$ since its weight functions and those in \eqref{theKahlermetric0} are very much alike.

-We follow notation and the theory introduced in previous works (such as \cite{Alb2008,Alb2012,Alb2014a,Alb2014d}).
-Still we may say that all Theorems below are proved twice.
+We follow notation and the theory introduced in previous works, such as \cite{Alb2008,Alb2012,Alb2014d}.

-Given a smooth linear connection $\na$ on any smooth manifold $M$, it is quite well established how one may find new smooth structures on the total space $\tm$ of the tangent bundle $\pi:TM\lrr M$ arising from structures on $M$.
+A smooth linear connection $\na$ on a smooth manifold $M$ opens the way to define new smooth structures on the total space $\tm$ of the tangent bundle $\pi:TM\lrr M$, arising from the structures on $M$.
 Until the end of this article we assume $\na$ is torsion-free.

 The canonical charts induced from an atlas of $M$ and the corresponding trivialisations of $TM$ show that the tangent sub-bundle to the fibration $(TM,\pi,M)$ agrees with the kernel $V$ of $\dx\pi$.
 In particular, we have $V_u=T_u(T_xM)=\{u\}\times T_{x}M$ where $x=\pi(u)$.
-The identification of $V$ with $\pi^*TM$ follows thus from the very nature of the tangent bundle of $M$.
+The identification of $V$ with $\pi^*TM$ thus follows from the very nature of the tangent bundle of $M$.
 Furthermore we have an exact sequence of vector bundles over $\tm$